lordrah/omnifetch-lumen/README.md

 The **OmniFetch::getSingle** and **OmniFetch::paginate** both require the **$params** in their arguments which is an associative array of options.

  * **filters** (data type: JSON list /array):
 Adds criteria to the query.
 It can take as many criteria as required.
-Each criterion is a JSON object (if filters is a JSON list, this format is best if it is passed as a request query parameter) or an associative array (if the filters is an array).
+Each criterion is a JSON object (if *filters* is a JSON list, this format is best if it is passed as a request query parameter) or an associative array (if *filters* is an array).
 It contains the following fields:
 	- *field* (required): the field used for the filtering.
 It can be a field from the primary model or a related model (which can be done by indicating the relation name specified in the primary model followed by the relation's field. e.g. *author.rating *).
 It supports nested relations fields e.g. *author.publisher.is_local*.
-	- *value* (required): the value to be used. **Note**: if **%** is used in the value it needs to be URL encoded if it is passed as a request query parameter.
+	- *value* (required): the value to be used.

+	> **Note**: if **%** is used in the value it needs to be URL encoded if it is passed as a request query parameter.

 	- *cond_op* (optional | default:  '*=*'):  the conditional operator used in comparing the field and value.
 The available operators are: =, !=, >, <, >=, <=, LIKE, IS_NULL (only *field* is needed), IS_NOT_NULL (only *field* is needed).
 	- *logical_op* (optional | default: '*AND*'): the logical operator used to combine the remaining filters after it.
 The available operators are AND and OR.